larryh12/metaversus-site/README.md

 ##### The StartSteps component

-This is a pretty straight forward comp as we only need to pass in the step number and the text content to render.
+This is a pretty straight forward comp as we only need to pass in the step number and the text node to render.
 The step number has a rounded background and that's about it.
 Here's the structure.

 ```jsx
 const StartSteps = ({ number, text }) => (